pablojimeno/code-rails/tight_feedback_loops.md

 Make the most of all these opportunities to keep learning and focused on the right areas of development.

 (One quick and easy thing you can do to help yourself in this area: **Read** your error messages!)

+Read more on the power of iteration: http://frankchimero.com/writing/on-iteration/.